This article discusses Toy Story Land at the Walt Disney World Resort.

 Toy Story Land at Night

-As far as Toy Story Land entertainment goes, you will more than likely hear beating drums around you.
+As far as Toy Story Land entertainment goes, you will more than likely hear beating drums at some point.
 Typically the green army men march through the land at various places and stop to perform an act.

 Restrooms in Toy Story Land

 The main issue you might encounter here is that there’s a lack of shade from the sun and shelter in the event of rain.
-Make sure to tour with these items in mind and adjust your plans properly if needed.
+So make sure to tour with these items in mind and adjust your plans properly if needed.

 And remember, Toy Story Mania is going to be your closest place to seek interior shelter if it were to start raining sporadically.